 These are the few steps that have worked for me and some of my entrepreneur friends.
 Identify a broad, high-level goal.
 It might be an industry (“I want to do something in fashion”), it might be a lifestyle (“I want to have a flexible schedule”), it might be some kind of financial outcome, etc.

 Now you have the top of the funnel.
 Now, write down the things you like and the things you don’t like.
 Be brutally honest.
 I’ve been surprised how few people do this.
 I wrote down things like “I like talking to people” and “I hate Excel.”

 Next, narrow the funnel down by identifying opportunities that will open up more doors in the right area.
 For example, if you want to get involved in fashion, you probably don’t want to work as an administrative assistant.
 Two years after doing that, what will you have to show for it?
 Will you be any closer to your broad goal?
 On the other hand, if you intern at a fashion company, or even start a simple blog about fashion, in a few months, you will have created more opportunities for you in the right area.
-(Obviously, these are examples; I can’t give you one-on-one advice in this article.
-For that, email me.)

 In other words, if you want to be in the music business, you don’t start working at a music store.
 That won’t give you a leg up on any jackass who can walk in off the street and do it.
 Avoid jobs/projects/opportunities that lead to dead ends.
 Instead, find opportunities that open more doors in the right direction.